 The U-M Bioinformatics Graduate Program (BGP) is the academic component of the Department of Computational Medicine and Bioinformatics (DCM&B).
 The BGP was established as an interdepartmental program in 1998 at the University of Michigan, and enrolled its first class in 2001.

-This Program is highly interdisciplinary involving many different schools and departments across the U-M campus.
+This Program is highly interdisciplinary involving many schools and departments across the U-M campus.
 There are over 100 faculty members affiliated with the program.
 In addition, it maintains a graduate student body of approximately 45 Ph.D. and Master's students combined.

 The Ph.D.
 Program prepares students for careers in teaching, and basic and applied research.
 This preparation emphasizes basic molecular biology and advanced quantitative methods found in engineering and applicable biological research.
 These engineering methods take advantage of emerging mathematical and computational models of biological phenomena.
 It is anticipated that graduates of the Ph.D.
 Program will find rewarding careers in universities, medical schools, research institutions, and new industries.